philmar1/PIK3CA-mutation-prediction/README.md

 This repository aims to present the way I program, what libraries and frameworks do I use, how I declare my variables, classes, functions, what details of comments do I add, how I use git ... .Note that this code was created using kedro framework (see [Kedro documentation](https://kedro.readthedocs.io)) which allows an automation of pipelines execution, reproducability as well as uniformity in projects organization (folders, parameters registration, code implementation ...).
 It is a framework that I use on a daily basis.
 However, when I don't use it, I always try to respect the good coding practices it includes (data management, logging, configs, pipelines ...)

+Note: all the code I produced is stored within 3 pipelines folders (data_engineering, data_processing, training) that can be found in src/owking_project/pipelines
 ## The PIK3CA challenge

 This is a challenge that focused on Multiple Instance Learning prediction to detect PIK3CA mutation in breast cancer.
 The project was created by Owkin and ENS-ParisSaclay.
 More details can be found here: https://challengedata.ens.fr/challenges/98.